What Are Reader Personas?

 Translated into contemporary marketing language, Steinbeck spoke of what we now refer to as content personas – clear representations of your typical reader that consumes your content on a (hopefully) regular basis.
 And the more fleshed out these personas are, the more effective they will be – and the more successful your business will be, too.

-A recent study showed, however, that there’s a huge perception gap between how well businesses think they are marketing and what the customer experience actually is.
+A recent study showed, however, that there is a huge perception gap between how well businesses think they are marketing and what the customer experience actually is.
 "Brands like to talk about how well they know what their consumers want.
 But the truth is, they’re barely scratching the surface,” says Shareen Pathak from Digiday, referring to a study done by IBM and Econsultancy.

-Do your readers even think you're relevant?
+Do your readers think you are relevant?

 According to that study, 81% of marketers believe that they have a complete understanding of their consumers — and yet, 78% of consumers claim that they feel “misunderstood”.
 And what’s more, 79% of consumers feel that the information they’re getting from brands is “irrelevant."